Destinations Greece Athens

 Late-night quarter · Live music · The 1 a.m. address

-The old leather-and-textile district between Monastiraki and the train station, now Athens's loudest after-dark zone — converted industrial buildings, live rebetiko music in tavernas (Klimataria), the natural-wine bar Materia Prima, the Mexican-meets-Athens cocktail room Senios.
-Where Athens drinks after 11 and eats after midnight.
-Daytime it's quiet and a little rough at the edges; nighttime is the show.
-Walk in for dinner from anywhere central; sleep elsewhere.
+The old leather-and-textile district between Monastiraki and the station, now the loudest after-dark zone in Athens — industrial rooms, live rebetiko (Klimataria), natural wine at Materia Prima.
+Where the city drinks after 11 and eats after midnight.
+Rough at the edges by day, the show by night.
+Come for dinner, sleep elsewhere.

 Live rebetikoAfter-midnight foodWalk in, don't stay